 Congratulations!
 You’ve been accepted into Hesston College!

 As the school year approaches, things will likely start to move a little bit faster.
-So in order to be prepared, there are a number of items you’ll need to complete.
-Some of these things include:
+In order to be prepared, there are a number of items you’ll need to complete.
+These include:

 - Apply for financial aid